WWE News: Hall Of Famer Confirmed For Huge Match At ‘SummerSlam’ – Updated Card

 On Sunday night, the WWE superstars will come together for one of the bigger pay-per-view events of the year with SummerSlam, and there will be a lot on the line.
 Sure, there will be title bouts and grudge matches, but some huge news came out of this week’s Monday Night Raw.
-Dolph Ziggler learned he won’t actually be fighting The Miz this weekend, but he’ll step into the ring against WWE Hall of Famer Goldberg.
+Dolph Ziggler learned he won’t actually be fighting The Miz this weekend, but instead he’ll step into the ring against WWE Hall of Famer Goldberg.

-It has been rumored for a couple of weeks now, and it became official news on Monday night.
+The news has been rumored for a couple of weeks now, and it became official on Monday night.

-As recapped by the official website of WWE, the main event slot of Raw was an episode of “MizTV” which had Ziggler sign his name on the dotted line for the match.
-The Miz informed Ziggler that he didn’t read the small print and that he didn’t sign for a match against him, but with another opponent.
+As recapped by the official WWE website, the main event slot of Raw was an episode of “MizTV,” which had Ziggler sign his name on the dotted line for the match.
+The Miz informed Ziggler that he didn’t read the small print, and that he didn’t sign up for a match against him, but rather with another opponent.

 Shawn Michaels, who was also in the ring, put his hands up and said the match wasn’t with him.
 All of a sudden, Goldberg’s music played and the crowd went wild as the legendary former World Champion went to the ring to face his SummerSlam opponent.